CNA-Tech/PKS-Ninja/LabGuides/IntroToHelm-HE4490/readme.md

 ## Step 1: Configure Tiller
 1.1 - Create a service account for Tiller and bind it to the cluster-admin role

+*Note: For expediency in this example we bind the cluster-admin priviledges to the Tiller service account.
+This is not recommended in production environments where the minimum needed permissions should be assigned to the Tiller service account.
+For guidance on additional security recommendations for production deployments, please see [Securing your Helm Installation](https://github.com/helm/helm/blob/master/docs/securing_installation.md).*

 In your `cli-vm`:

 Create a new config file `nano rbac-config.yaml`